asclepius/fem1_assignment4/Khoma-Kulyk-FEM1-Assignment4.md

 | |19|19|21|

 The other disadvantage is that we get quite unprecise results.
 This conclusion could be explained by two effects, which basicaly are connected with each other.
 First of all, we use quite a finite time step, for our simulation, which creates step like oscilation graph.
 The other thing is that we are using MATLAB function fft() which represents Fast Fourier Transform.
-One can find that this is very efficient type to compute
+One can find that this is very efficient type to compute discrete fourier transform.
+However, this type of fourier transform of course produces rounding errors, which also influences results heavily.

+#Conclusions

+For finding the eigenfrequncy of simple beams, we can clearly say, that Abaqus frequency mode is definitely prefered.
+It is faster, it gives better results, and it is not so mesh depended as explicit method.
+To achieve results as close as possible to theoretically calculated, of course finer meshes are prefered.
+However, in case of problems which might consume more time with fine meshes, more robust could be used.